OntimizeWeb/docs/docs/customization/20-theming.md

 {% include toc %}

 {: .note }
-> This page covers theming for **Ontimize Web NGX 18** (Angular Material 3).
+> This page covers theming for **Ontimize Web 18** (Angular Material 3).
 For older versions see the [15.x.x theming guide](https://ontimizeweb.github.io/docs/v15/customize/theming/) or the [8.x.x documentation](https://ontimizeweb.github.io/docs/v8/customize/theming/).

 ## What is a theme?